 Seventh Level: Leadership and Responsibility

-Active Leadership:
+Active contribution:

 • Teaching responsibility - Actively develop others through instruction